lupyuen/lupyuen.github.io/src/quickjs2.md

 ![Selecting the Serial Port](https://lupyuen.github.io/images/quickjs2-serial.png)

 We're all set to Read and Write the Serial Port!
-First we need the __Reader and Writer Streams__...
+First we need the __Reader and Writer Streams__: [webserial.js](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/webserial/webserial.js#L627-L641)

 ```javascript
   // Prepare to Write to the Serial Port